 Alternative Fuels and Advanced Vehicles

 More than a dozen alternative fuels are in production or under development for use in alternative fuel vehicles and advanced technology vehicles.
 Government and private-sector vehicle fleets are the primary users of these fuels and vehicles, but consumers are increasingly interested in them.
-Using alternative fuels and advanced vehicles instead of conventional fuels and vehicles helps the United States reduce petroleum use and vehicle emissions.
+Using alternative fuels and advanced vehicles instead of conventional fuels and vehicles helps the United States conserve fuel and lower vehicle emissions.

 Biodiesel is a renewable fuel that can be manufactured from vegetable oils, animal fats, or recycled cooking grease for use in diesel vehicles.

 Electricity can be used to power plug-in electric vehicles, which are increasingly available.
 Hybrids use electricity to boost efficiency.

 Conventional vehicles and engines can be modified to operate using a different fuel or power source.

 Alternative fuel prices can fluctuate based on location, time of year, or political climate.